ccatobs/MODBUS/README.md

 6) "offset" (optional, solely for input and holding registers of datatype integer).

 The latter two, when provided, will not be passed on to the output, though.
-They are parsed, such that the register's value is multiplied by "multiplier" and "offset" is added.
-This is in most instances applicable for integer of lengths 8 and 16 bits.
+They are parsed, such that the register's value is multiplied by a "multiplier" and adding an "offset".
+This is solely applicable to int and long data types.

 A map is provided in case a value needs to match an entry from a provided list.
 The corresponding field value is passed on to the output as description superseding the input "description".
-A map might also contain entries matching bits of the leading or trailing byte.
 If a map is defined, the description is chosen according to round(value).
+A map might also
+contain entries matching bits of the leading or trailing byte of a register.

 Furthermore, "value" and "datatype" are reserved keywords, since they will be generated in the output dictionary.
-Additional nested dictionary key/value pairs may be provided in the client registry mapping, which are merely passed on to the output.
+Additional dictionary key/value pairs may be provided in the client registry mapping, which are merely passed on to the output.
 To maintain consistancy over the various modbus clients, we urge selecting same features for further optional keys, such as "defaultvalue", "unit", "min", or "max".